Image

 In The News:

 Watering systems may have taken a hit during winter storms, so now is the time to ensure that the controller is working, that none of your underwater pipes have burst, and that all your above-ground connections are intact.
 Go zone by zone and test each of your lines.
 If you use a hose bib setup, get it up and running, and then check it.
-It can still be raining in many parts of the country.
-But very soon you⁘ll need your irrigation in place.
+It can still be raining in many parts of the country, but very soon you⁘ll need your irrigation in place.
 For plants growing in full sun, you want to aim for one to two inches of water a week by watering in the morning.

 Your established beds can benefit from a layer of compost, which will act as a general fertilizer, as well as create volume back in your beds if they⁘ve experienced erosion during the winter.
 Follow the compost with a layer of mulch .
 Spending this time spreading the compost and mulch will give you the opportunity to size up each part of your garden, so take notes as you go for which areas need weeding, are experiencing pests, or have plants that look like they might not have survived the winter.